-In consultation with the County of Essex, the Town of Essex may agree to permit multi-lot creation by the consent process, rather than by the plan of subdivision process, all of the requirements noted in this Development Manual shall apply including the preparation and approval of a Stormwater Management Plan.
-Refer to the Town of Essex Official Plan (latest version available here), as well as the County of Essex Official Plan policies for specific requirements about multi lot creation by consent.
+Should the Town of Essex agree to permit multi-lot creation by the consent process, rather than by the plan of subdivision process, all of the requirements noted in this Development Manual shall apply including the preparation and approval of a Stormwater Management Plan.
+Refer to the Town of Essex Official Plan (latest version available here) for specific requirements for multi lot creation by consent.